mattdmoore/homelab/README.md

 This project automatically builds a [K3s](https://k3s.io/) cluster on a [Turing Pi 2](https://turingpi.com/product/turing-pi-2/) using [Ansible](https://www.ansible.com/).

 Currently a work in progress, so don't expect this to run out of the box.
 Since this is a personal project, it's heavily configured towards my own hardware and I don't have any plans to change this for the foreseeable future.
-I'm using this to learn about DevOps, IaaC, etc. -- be careful about taking inspiration from anything you see here.
+I'm using this to learn about self-hosting, IaaC, system integration, etc. -- be careful about taking inspiration from anything you see here.

 ![](documentation/TuringPi/image.jpg)